rmsk2/minica/README.md

 the `--ca` option.
 When the option `--rootcert` is present a DER encoded version of the newly created root certificate is copied to the specified file.
 It can then be used to configure the trust settings of browsers or other software.

-The three commands `srvcrt`, `mailcrt` and `clientcrt` can be used to issue TLS server, mail oder TLS client certificates.
+The three commands `srvcrt`, `mailcrt` and `clientcrt` can be used to issue TLS server, S/MIME oder TLS client certificates.
 A server certificate can contain several SANs as specified by the `--cn` option.
 If the `--cdp` option is present a `CRLDistributionPoint` Extension is included in the certificate which points browsers or other software to a HTTP URL where a Certificate Revocation List of the CA can be found (see below on how to set this URL and how to create a CRL).